Sagnikkroy/restweb/SRS.md

 ## 1. Introduction

 ### 1.1 Purpose
-This document defines the functional and non-functional requirements for developing a responsive website for **Stova Jaipur**, including customer-facing features and an admin dashboard.
+This document defines the functional and non-functional requirements for developing a responsive website for **Stoa Jaipur**, including customer-facing features and an admin dashboard.

 ### 1.2 Scope
 The system will: